xuankimtran/docs-1/pages/katalon-studio/tutorials/flutter-based-application-testing.md

 description:
 ---

-Flutter is a UI toolkit for building beautiful, natively compiled applications for mobile, web, desktop, and embedded devices from a single codebase.
+Flutter is a UI toolkit for building applications for mobile, web, desktop, and embedded devices from a single codebase.

 > **Known Issue**:
 >